gnmbuto/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 0 - A script that prints Hello World followed by a new line to the standard output

-Task 1 - A script that displayes a confused smiley
+Task 1 - A script that displays a confused smiley

+Task 2 - Displays the contents of /etc/passwd file